pradippun/portfolio/README.md

 	) AS ct(job_role varchar(50), one numeric, two numeric, three numeric, four numeric) ORDER BY job_role;
 ```

+### Testing the Tableau report using **SQL**
+Quality assurance tests have been run again but this time using Excel Pivot Tables.
+Following are some pivot tables created to test the results.

 ### Results/ Findings
 The result of this project is an interactive HR dashboard that allows the HR team and other stakeholders to easily access some crucial information focused on employee attrition in the company.